 This playbook is provided for governments and public agencies in Greater Des Moines (DSM).
 Its content considers both people working in an office environment as well as those who are in public spaces that directly serve local residents.

-Government and public service agencies have played a critical role in guiding the public through the COVID-19 crisis as providers of information, guidance and material resources.
+Government and public service agencies have played a critical role in guiding the public through the COVID-19 crisis providing information, guidance and material resources.
 In the recovery phase, residents will continue to rely upon public agencies and officials, not only to continue supplying real-time guidance on the pandemic, but also to provide everyday public goods and services to the extent possible.
-Like many organizations, government entities will need to do this through greater reliance on technology in a weak economy that may lead to smaller public budgets.
+Like many organizations, government entities will need to do this through greater reliance on technology and while operating in a weakened economy that may result in smaller public budgets.
 Local government leaders are encouraged to work with their legal and human resources staff to develop plans that take the needs of employees and the public into account while reducing potential liability and complying with all regulatory requirements.

 Sample: DOT Risk Profile